Sustained Weight Loss

-As you start to lose weight with the typical “diet” of eating less calories, you eventually hit a plateau and ultimately gain the weight back.
+As you start to lose weight with the typical “diet” of eating fewer calories, you eventually hit a plateau and ultimately gain the weight back.
 In this situation, your body has realized that the amount of fat you had stored is gone, your calorie intake is lower and your brain interprets this as starvation.
 The body gets the message to eat more so that you can get back the fat you just lost.
 The body wants to make sure there is an appropriate level of fat storage to get through the food scarcity periods.
-The body now thinks it needs that higher fat storage level.
+The body now thinks it needs a higher fat storage level.
 It’s basically been reset to a higher point, which is a sign of dysregulation.

 Leptin resistance now sets in.
 Leptin is being produced by the fat cells but the inflammation inhibits the brain from hearing it, and you continue eating.
 The fat mass then must increase to produce even more leptin so maybe a little bit of that signal gets through, creating a higher setpoint that your body is used to.

 Decreasing the factors that cause leptin resistance and resetting your leptin hormone is the key to breaking through the weight loss plateau.